AndroidStdio/FirebaseUI-auth-database/README.md

    ![firebaseUI-ND](http://i66.tinypic.com/j909ap.png) ![firebaseUI-db](http://i65.tinypic.com/2evql9k.png)

-I tried to add Java servlets running in the Google App Engine flexible environment for FirebaseUI-auth-database as a backend service by using the example at https://cloud.google.com/solutions/mobile/mobile-firebase-app-engine-flexible.
-However, Despite all of my efforts, backend service didn't work properly.I send an email to Firebase support, you can see their answer in the following picture.
+I tried to add Java servlets running in the Google App Engine flexible environment for FirebaseUI-auth-database as a backend service by using the example on https://cloud.google.com/solutions/mobile/mobile-firebase-app-engine-flexible.
+However, Despite all of my efforts, backend service didn't work properly.
+I sent an email to Firebase support, you can see their reply in the following picture.

    ![firebaseUI-backend](http://i68.tinypic.com/2a5btxg.jpg)